HumanSignal/label-studio/docs/source/guide/security.md

 - Project data and annotations can be stored in the SQLite or PostgreSQL database, or stored in a local file directory, a Redis database, or cloud storage buckets on Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure.
 Data stored in external storage is accessed by Label Studio using URLs, and the data is not stored in Label Studio directly.

 ### Secure database access
-Label Studio does not permit direct access to the SQLite or PostgreSQL databases from the app.
+Label Studio does not permit direct access to the SQLite or PostgreSQL databases from the app to prevent SQL injection attacks and other data exfiltration attempts.

 Instead, the app uses URIs to access the data stored in the database.
 These URIs can only be accessed by the Label Studio labeling interface and API because the requests to retrieve the data using those URIs are verified and proxied by Basic Authentication headers.